 Where are you going to clean up?

 You could clean up your local area, a local landmark or take action on a well-known ‘grot spot’.
-If the area is not public land, you must get permission from the landowner for your activities.
+Please remember that you need to get permission from the landowner for your activities.

 How will the waste be removed after the event?